Member Organizations

 International Financial Reporting Standards

-The Law on Accounting and Financial Reporting in Ukraine of 1999 regulates provision of accounting services and authorizes the Ministry of Finance of Ukraine (MoF) to establish accounting standards for different types of companies depending on their size and public interest considerations.
+The Law on Accounting and Financial Reporting in Ukraine of 1999, as amended, regulates the provision of accounting services and authorizes the Ministry of Finance of Ukraine (MoF) to establish accounting standards for different categories of entities based on size and public interest considerations.

-IFRS are required for application by public interest entities (securities issuers, companies trading securities which are admitted to stock trading, banks, insurers, private pension funds, other financial institutions (except for micro and small and medium-sized (SMEs) enterprises); public joint stock companies; and companies engaged in mineral extraction; large entities as defined by the Law; as well as by entities conducting business activities, listed by the Government.
+IFRS Accounting Standards are required for application by publicly accountable entities, including securities issuers, entities whose securities are admitted to trading, banks, insurers, private pension funds, other financial institutions, public joint stock companies, companies engaged in mineral extraction, large entities as defined by law, and other entities designated by the Government.

 -